The V Foundation for Cancer Research

 Website: https://www.v.org

-For Grant Inquiries: Contact your institution's Cancer Center Director's office, as RFA information is distributed to approved contacts at each invited institution.
+For Grant Enquiries: Contact your institution's Cancer Centre Director's office, as RFA information is distributed to approved contacts at each invited institution.

 Overview

 The V Foundation for Cancer Research was founded in 1993 by ESPN and the late Jim Valvano, legendary North Carolina State University basketball coach and ESPN commentator.
 Born from Valvano's iconic ESPY Awards speech where he proclaimed "Don't give up, don't ever give up," the foundation has awarded over $458 million across 1,423 cancer research grants since its inception.
-In its record-setting 2024-2025 year, the foundation invested $60 million to 89 exceptional research teams.
-The foundation operates on a unique funding model with an endowment covering all administrative expenses, ensuring 100% of direct donations go to cancer research and programs.
+The foundation operates on a unique funding model with an endowment covering all administrative expenses, ensuring 100% of direct donations go to cancer research and programmes.
 The V Foundation has earned 13 consecutive 4-star ratings from Charity Navigator, placing it among the top 2% of all evaluated charities.
 Their mission focuses on funding game-changing cancer research through a competitive process strictly supervised by a world-class Scientific Advisory Committee.

 Funding Priorities